googlefonts/googlesans/docs/STYLE.md

 - In scripts that support upper case forms, please use title case glyph names for upper case glyph forms
 - Please do not change glyph names after they have been imported into the upstream source files

+Notes:
+- If your script, such as Burmese, already has conventions for localized forms in `glyphsData.xml`, then prefer the existing conventions.
+- If your script behaves in such a way that it's impractical to list all languages after the `.locl` suffix of the glyph name, then you don't have to list all the languages there; instead please use only `.locl` as a suffix and write a comment somewhere to explain which languages are concerned.

 #### OpenType class names

 - OpenType class naming should use the following format: